microsoft/WinAppDriver/Samples/RobotFramework/README.md

 - Python v3.6 or higher
 - Use Python package manager (PIP) to install the following dependencies:
     - pip install robotframework-zoomba --upgrade
-- WinAppDriver running on the deafult port 4723
+- WinAppDriver running on the default port 4723
+  - No longer necessary if using the 'Driver Setup' and 'Driver Teardown' keywords in the example
 - Recommend an IDE for editing/debugging a Robotframework project such as Visual Studio Code or Pycharm

 ## Getting Started

-1. Run WinAppDriver on the default port of 4723.
 1. Open a Command Prompt and browse to this sample directory.
-2. type **robot calculatortest.robot**
+2. Type **robot calculatortest.robot**

 ## Adding/Updating Test Scenario